SAEON/postgis/README.md

 Note the following:

 - The hostname is the name of the service as defined in the [stack compose file](/src/stack.yml)
-- The port is the published port of the container
+- The port is the published port of the container (not the internal port)

 ### Take a backup
 Assuming the target PostgreSQL Docker container is available on a network called `pg`: